 Melissa Silverstein is the founder and editor of Women and Hollywood, one of the most respected sites for issues related to women and film as well as other areas of pop culture.
 Women and Hollywood educates, advocates, and agitates for gender parity across the entertainment industry.

 She is also the co-founder and Artistic Director of The Athena Film Festival.
-The 4th annual festival took place from February 6-9, 2014 at Barnard College in NYC.
+The 5th annual festival will take place from February 5-8, 2015 at Barnard College in NYC.

 Melissa recently published the first book from Women and Hollywood, In Her Voice: Women Directors Talk Directing, which is a compilation of over 40 interviews that have appeared on the site.Email Melissa

 It would be wonderful to say that in 2013 things were looking up for women in Hollywood -- both onscreen and behind the scenes -- but the sad news is that the numbers have remained consistently dismal for the last decade.

 This is Kristen Wiig's first leading role onscreen since Bridesmaids.
 I hope people are not expecting Bridesmaids 2 because this looks a bit more intense.
 Formerly titled Imogene, Wiig plays a playwright who has a nervous breakdown and is forced to move back in with her estranged mom (Annette Bening).

 The Toronto Film Festival opens tonight.
 Over the next 10 days there will be a couple of hundred movies to be seen.
 This is one festival where you can make a decision to see films by women and see plenty of films.
 There are some extraordinarily high profile female directors opening films at the festival.

 My colleagues at Indiewire have taken an expansive look at 50 films that they would love to see hit the festival circuit this fall.
 There are some very interesting women's films on the list.
 (All descriptions from Indiewire.)